wangziqi2013/wangziqi2013.github.io/_posts/2019-01-22-understand-zsim-contention-sim.markdown

 zSim maintains two clocks to simplify developer's reasoning on the timing model.
-One clock is the `curCycle` member variable of `class OOOCore` and other core types representing the issue cycle (or execution cycle, for simpler core types) of the most recent uop. `curCycle` will be adjusted by the amount of extra cycles introduced by contention simulation at the end of every weave phase.
+One clock is the `curCycle` member variable of `class OOOCore` and other core types representing the issue cycle (or execution cycle, for simpler core types) of the most recent uop. `curCycle` will be adjusted by the number of extra cycles introduced by contention simulation, if any, at the end of every weave phase.
 The second clock is the global Zero Load Latency (zll) clock, which is never adjusted for contention, and is used to represent the absolute position in the simulation timeline.
 The skew between the zll clock and the core's clock is stored as a member variable, `gapCycle`, in core recorder objects. `gapCycle` represents aggregated number of cycles added onto `curCycle` as a result of weave phase simulation.

-The zll clock serves as a unique reference clock for specifying time points in the bound and weave phases.
+The zll clock serves as a unique reference clock for specifying time points between the bound and weave phases.
 The `curCycle` of simulated cores cannot be used as reference, since `curCycle` might be "stretched" after contention simulation.
 For example, image the developer refers to a time point `C2` in the current bound phase, but there is an event occuring at time `C1`, where `C1 < C2`.
 If the simulation of the event at time `C2` incurs an extra delay of `D` cycles, then the actual time